-To help you understand how much it might cost you (and your family) to live in Australia, check these price summaries from the Mercer Cost of Living Report:
+To help you understand how much it might cost you (and your family) to live in Melbourne, check these price summaries from the Mercer Cost of Living Report:

 The Mercer Cost of Living Report compares the living costs in the world’s biggest cities for more than 200 items including food, clothing, household goods, health and personal care, transport and entertainment.

-All the prices displayed are the median price reported and recorded in September 2011.
-At that time, one US dollar (USD$1.00) was worth $0.95 Australian cents (A$0.95).
+All the prices displayed are the median price reported for Melbourne and recorded in March 2014.
+At that time, one US dollar (USD$1.00) was worth $1.18 Australian dollars (A$1.11725).
 To find out the current exchange rate, visit X-rates.com.

-The cost of living in Melbourne is generally higher than the cost of living in Victorian regional areas.
+The cost of living in Melbourne is generally higher than the cost of living in Victoria's regional areas.